axelvaldez/radical-companies/_posts/radical-model/2022-07-16-traffic-lights-vs-roundabouts.markdown

    width="90%"
   >
  </div>
  <p>The point, of course, is not the money saving for the local government or the time savings for drivers.
-The important thing is that in Roundabouts <em>people don&rsquo;t need an &ldquo;authority&rdquo; to tell them how to proceed</em>, as adults they can figure out how to deal with what they see in the place, at the moment.</p>
+The important thing is that in Roundabouts <em>people don&rsquo;t need an &ldquo;authority&rdquo; to tell them how to proceed</em>.
+As adults they can figure out how to deal with what they see in the place, at the moment.</p>

 {% include related.html %}